-North Wales Equitable Distribution Lawyer
+North Wales Equitable Distribution Lawyers

 Whether or not children are involved, when two spouses have amassed assets during a marriage, dividing those assets in divorce often becomes complicated and contentious.
 Division of assets in divorce requires either a court order or a property settlement agreement between you and your former spouse that comprehensively determines who will retain ownership of all marital property.
 Pennsylvania is an equitable distribution state, as opposed to community property states, which means that asset division is focused on a fair division, rather than one that is exactly equal.
 Depending upon the complexity of the pool of marital property involved, reaching agreement can require obtaining asset valuations and changing the legal title to various assets.

-At Rubin, Glickman, Steinberg & Gifford P.C., our family lawyers are here to help you through the process of dividing the marital assets in a manner that reflects your goals and protects your future interests.
+At Rubin, Glickman, Steinberg & Gifford P.C., our North Wales family lawyers are here to help you through the process of dividing the marital assets in a manner that reflects your goals and protects your future interests.
 We will thoroughly discuss your goals to determine which assets you believe you should retain and whether any assets have sentimental or strategic value above and beyond what a simple valuation would identify.
 We know how important it is to reach agreement over an equitable distribution that satisfies your goals, and how difficult it can be to let go of your hard-won assets.
 If you are going through a divorce in North Wales and are concerned about division of assets, contact us today to schedule a confidential consultation to discuss your concerns with our experienced equitable distribution lawyers.

 North Wales Equitable Distribution of Assets and Liabilities in Divorce Cases

-In some cases, two spouses may be able to agree upon how their assets should be fairly divided between the two and will only need help reducing that agreement to a formal writing that will be filed with the court.
+In some cases, two spouses may be able to agree upon how their assets should be fairly divided between the two and will only need help to reduce that agreement to formal writing that will be filed with the court.
 Separate property that is brought into the marriage by one spouse is usually exempt from the equitable distribution process (although exceptions do apply), which seeks to fairly divide:

 - Real estate,